 Abbots Grange* is another historic Broadway hotel, this time a medieval manor house that makes a perfect romantic break.
 This adults-only hotel has just nine bedrooms and is surrounded by eight acres of grounds with plenty of historic charm, including a wood-panelled dining room, four-poster beds, stone fireplaces and a cocktail bar complete with a medieval pulpit.

 You can also stay in the former headquarters of furniture designer Gordon Russell, now Russell’s* restaurant with rooms.
-There are seven individually designed en-suite bedrooms which mix period features with a stylish, modern décor with luxurious bed linen and toiletries.
+There are seven individually designed en-suite bedrooms which mix period features with a stylish, modern décor featuring luxurious bed linen and toiletries.

 The Olive Branch Guest House is a traditional bed and breakfast in a 400-year-old listed building on the quiet upper end of the High Street.
 Rooms are furnished with antiques in a pretty, country style and there’s a guest lounge to relax in, and a Full English breakfast is included.